-John Jr’s.
-Son, Edward continued his father’s business spirit when he opened the ACME wagon company in the 1880’s.
-It became one of Pennsylvania’s largest companies with sales of over 2000 wagons per year.
-The original factory buildings still stand across the street from the Mansion.
-Edward used the family’s wealth to restore and improve the mansion.
-Many of his improvements still exist in the home and add to its charm and glorious existence for us to enjoy today.
-They include beautiful stain glass windows, Italian marble in the entrance foyer and bathroom, marble fireplace and exquisite Philippine mahogany paneling and wooden carved moldings in the dining room.
+John Jr's. son, Edward, continued in his father's entrepreneurial spirit when he opened the Acme Wagon Company in the 1880s.
+It quickly became one of Pennsylvania's largest companies, selling over 2000 wagons per year.
+The original factory buildings still stand across the street from The Mansion on North George Street.
+Edward then used the family's wealth to expand and improve the family homestead.
+Many of his improvements still exist in the home and add to its unique beauty.
+They include beautiful stain glass windows, Italianate marble foyer and bathroom, marble fireplaces, and Philippine mahogany paneling and carved wood moldings in the formal dining room.

 The Bed and Breakfast

 The Emig Mansion has been used for many different purposes over the years, but fell into disrepair.